 :unicorn: and Mavenlink will render a beautiful 🦄.

-In Activity Feed posts, the names of emoji will autocomplete for you.
+The names of emoji will autocomplete for you.
 So, if you start typing

 :uni, a list of matching emoji will appear; press